Mboni777/Mboni777/README.md

 ---

 ### **ElevateGTech**
-ElevateGTech is a digital platform currently being developed to support GTech SkillsHub graduates by connecting them with ongoing opportunities for growth and advancement.
+ElevateGTech is a digital platform being developed to support GTech SkillsHub graduates by connecting them with ongoing opportunities for growth and advancement.

 The platform provides access to: